michelle123lam/lloom/docs/about/index.md

 The **LLooM Workbench** is an interactive text analysis tool that visualizes data in terms of the concepts that LLooM surfaces.
 With the LLooM Workbench, data analysts can inspect the automatically-generated concepts and author their own custom concepts to explore the data.

 ::: tip 🚧 LLooM is a research prototype
 LLooM originated from a research project ([more info here](./#about-us)).
 The system is still under active development.
 We would appreciate your feedback as we expand beyond our prototype to support a broader range of datasets and analysis goals!
+Check out our [Github repo](https://github.com/michelle123lam/lloom) if you'd like to contribute.
 :::

 The LLooM Python package consists of two components: